Doug Selby: Character

 Doug Selby started his literary life as the newly elected District Attorney (D.A.) in the fictional Madison County, California (based on Ventura County, California, where Gardner lived and worked for a time).
 The city and county were politically corrupt, though Doug and the newly elected Sheriff Rex Brandon ran on a reform ticket and won the offices of District Attorney and Sheriff.

 Life as a rural county D.A. was not easy for Selby.
 In his first case (The D.A.
 Calls It Murder), the opposition newspaper The Blade steadfastly opposed him, and called for his resignation over his first case.
 Was it murder?
 Even Sylvia Martin, the reporter for the Clarion (the friendly newspaper that supported his campaign, and was loyal to him afterwards) gave him only 24 hours to solve the crime — and prove himself worthy of the office.
 The Blade was totally ruthless in their attacks against Selby.
 It was eventually revealed they were part of a political machine that ran the county, though in the final book the new owner was just out for profit via political persecution.

 Selby, as the D.A., encountered several additional cases.
 His next, documented in The D.A.
 Holds a Candle, pitted him against a wealthy family of the area.
 A daughter of the family, Inez Stapleton, was Doug's love interest before he ran for district attorney.
 Doug eventually showed her brother was part of a criminal conspiracy, which ruined the family's social standing, though Inez seemed to love Doug all the more and was determined to make him respect her.
 She decided to become a lawyer herself and stand against him in that quest.

 Doug's greatest opponent was the great criminal defense attorney Alphonse Baker Carr, who claimed to be seeking a peaceful rural community in which to retire from his Los Angeles practice.
 In The D.A.
 Draws a Circle A.B.C. figured out a criminal case through which he could blackmail his way into local influence.
 He was able to escape prosecution, but remained the arch-enemy of Selby through the rest of the series.

 A.B.
-Carr was portrayed as a kind of Bizarro World opposite of Perry Mason - unscrupulous, amoral and cynical; and Doug Selby as the opposite of Hamilton Burger, being concerned solely with justice and equity, not caring a fig about his batting average as a prosecutor; or about his image in the press.
+Carr was portrayed as a kind of opposite of Gardner's best known character, Perry Mason - unscrupulous, amoral and cynical.
+Doug Selby the opposite of Hamilton Burger, being concerned solely with justice and equity, not caring a fig about his batting average as a prosecutor, or about his image in the press.